What if you already have it all?

-A few weeks ago, a dear friend sat across from me over coffee — defeated, stretched thin, running on empty — and said something that stuck with me like a splinter.
+A few weeks ago, a dear friend sat across from me over coffee — defeated, stretched thin, running on empty — and said something that stuck with me.

 "We just can't have it all.
 I think we need to stop pretending we can."